tamarin-prover/tamarin-prover/src/001_introduction.md

 of two transition systems.

 Tamarin provides two ways of constructing proofs.
-It has an efficient, fully *automated mode* that combines efficient deduction and equational reasoning with heuristics to guide proof search.
+It has an efficient, fully *automated mode* that combines deduction and equational reasoning with heuristics to guide proof search.
 If the tool's automated proof search terminates, it returns either a proof of correctness (for an unbounded number of role instances and fresh values) or a counterexample, representing an attack that violates the stated property.
-However, since the correctness of security protocols is an undecidable problem, the tool does not always terminate.
+However, since the correctness of security protocols is an undecidable problem, the tool may not terminate on a given verification problem.
 Hence, users may need to resort to Tamarin's *interactive mode* to explore the proof states, inspect attack graphs, and seamlessly combine manual proof guidance with automated proof search.